 \item Core hubs usually have intermittent activity.
 Very stable activity was found on MET hubs, which motivated its integration to this work.
 There are reports in the literature of greater stability of participation in smaller communities~\cite{barabasiEvo}, which is the reason why the smaller number of participants in MET was considered coherent with the stable activity of hubs.

 \item Typically, the activity of hubs is trivial: they interact as much as possible, in every occasion with everyone.
-The activity of peripheral vertices activity also follows a simple pattern: they interact very rarely, in very few occasions.
-Intermediary vertices seem responsible for the network structure.
+The activity of peripheral vertices also follows a simple pattern: they interact very rarely, in very few occasions.
+Thereafter, intermediary vertices seem responsible for the network structure.
 For example, intermediary vertices may exhibit preferential communication to peripheral, intermediary, or hub vertices; can be marked by stable communication partners; can involve stable or intermittent patterns of activity.

 \item Some of the most active participants receive many responses with relative few messages sent, and rarely are top hubs.
 These seem as authorities and contrast with participants that respond much more than receive responses.